 May 2009

-My 8 year old daughter definitely needed the breathing.
-She was having problems in school with friends and her attitude, along with taking instruction from her elders.
-I started the breathing with her before she would fall sleep.
+My 8-year-old daughter definitely needed the breathing.
+She was having problems in school, with friends, and with taking instructions from her elders.
+I started the breathing practice with her before she would fall sleep.
 She first found it to be a game that would buy her a little quality time with mom plus allowed her to stay up longer.

 After about a month of doing it together, she would take it upon herself to do it alone.

-I could see the change in her attitude when she woke up and at her school.
-It was nice for a change, to receive positive reports from her teachers, instead of the usual negative ones.
-As time went on, I would catch her midway into the breathing and she must have fallen asleep before she got done counting the breaths.
-I’d catch her with her finger stuck at a segment!
+I could see the change in her attitude when she woke up and at school.
+It was nice for a change to receive positive reports from her teachers instead of the usual negative ones.
+As time went on, I would catch her falling asleep while counting the breaths.
+I’d catch her with her finger stuck on a segment!

 She is also doing much better now with her relationship with her sister.
-They haven’t stopped fighting totally but the arguing has calmed down a lot.
-She just is much more pleasant and fun to be around.
+They haven’t stopped fighting totally, but the arguing has calmed down a lot.
+She is much more pleasant and fun to be around.
 The progress still continues……”

 2010